ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_15.md

 ## What have I done last week

--   Worked on...
--   Worked on...
+-   Hosted our frontend on github pages and backend on heroku.
+-   Edited database.js to give error message if startTime > endTime.
--   Changed....
+-   Edited markdowns.

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-  Submit the project.
+-  Focus on other assignments

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
+-   This lecturer is the best!
+Help us alot!
--   Lecturer is awesome.
+-   Vs code is very sick more than what we expected.